-Max232 is one of the most popular RS232 communication IC in the electronics arena.
+Max232 is one of the most popular RS232 communication ICs in the electronics arena.
 Straightforward circuit and very easy to use too.
 Anyone can implement the circuit within few minutes.
 But there are some issues I found in products.
 If you are using the MAX232 IC as your product and that product will be used for years, you must have to maintain some protections.
 In this article, I’ll discuss MAX232 failure protection and MAX232 circuit design guideline.

 The MAX232 device is a dual driver/receiver with a capacitive voltage generator to supply EIA-232 voltage levels from a single 5-V supply.